Prime World: Defenders

-Story
+A sequel, Prime World: Defenders 2, was released on November 29, 2018.

+Plot

 In a time when Praia is engulfed in clashes between the Adornians and the Dohkts, the Defenders set off towards the depths of the Prime Zone in search of rare artifacts.
 During their quest for precious loot, on-board sensors detect an incredible outburst of magic power.
 The heroes decide they have detected an unbelievably strong artifact and set off to find it.
 When the heroes locate the artifact, it becomes clear that monsters (the Creeps) found it long ago and have been feeding on its energy ever since.
 The heroes decide to cut through the enemy hordes and seize the artifact.
 Once they succeed, they transport the artifact to the fortified castle they use as their base.
 However, the monsters are not so easily defeated, and they besiege they castle to recover their source of power.
 The battle brings the heroes face to face with Urd-Nag, a powerful monster hero and the Creeps' leader.
 The heroes stage the castle's defense, planning to load the artifact onto the Ballooneer and flee.
 The heroes manage to flee and avoid direct contact with the monsters' leader.
 As their old base no longer exists, they decide to find a new shelter.
 Ranger, with his vast Prime Zone wandering experience, tells the rest of the Defenders about a valley hidden between the cliffs.
 Upon their arrival at their new home, Imir starts to investigate the mysterious artifact and finds a way to unlock its full power and use it for the benefit of the group.
 The heroes need a Prime Booster and an ancient artifact, the Dragon Claw Sword.
 The heroes get the Prime Booster as a reward for saving a miners' dwelling from the Creeps' raids.
 While the Sword is traded for with artifact traders.
 Once the artifact is activated, it turns out that Imir has used the rest of the group for his own benefit: he leaves the Defenders, having gained incredible power and immortality.
 Audrey and Ranger are left with nothing and are besieged by Urd-Nag's monster hordes – the monsters sensed the energy outburst of the artifact and have come to reclaim their property.
 Now the heroes have their final battle ahead of them.

-Distribution

-Prime World: Defenders was available as a part of the Prime World loader during limited beta-testing.
-In June 2013 the game was released on Steam and, until now, was a buy-to-play game.
-There are no microtransactions in the Steam version.

-There is also a free-to-play version of the game available for download on the following platforms: